siphty/HMD-iOS-Swift/README.md

-# Stereoscopic-iOS-Swift
+# HMD-iOS-Swift
-Replicate Camera preview in two layers for simple AR project
+Replicate Camera preview in two layers and draw HMD on them.
+It is a simple AR project